 Reasons for this ‘productivity puzzle’ include – more flexible labour markets, stagnant real wages, lack of investment, increase in part-time/temporary work, and international trends in technological development.

-Recent Productivity Trends
+Recent UK Labour Productivity

-Factors Affecting Labour Productivity
+Labour Productivity since 2005

 - Skills and qualifications of workers.
 If workers become more skilled with relevant training, then this can increase labour productivity.

 - Technological progress.
-The implementation of new technology is one of biggest factors in improving productivity.
+The implementation of new technology is one of the biggest factors in improving productivity.
 For example, the assembly line introduced from the 1920s made huge strides in productivity.
 In recent years, the development of micro computers and the internet have also enabled improvements in productivity.

-- Substitution of Capital to Labour.
-If labour becomes cheap and freely available, firms may have less incentive to spend money on capital and use labour intensive methods rather than capital intensive methods.
+- Substitution of capital to labour.
+If labour becomes cheap and freely available, firms may have less incentive to spend money on capital and use labour-intensive methods rather than capital-intensive methods.
 Labour intensive processes are likely to have lower levels of productivity.

-- Rules and Regulations.
+- Rules and regulations.
 If it is very hard to fire lazy workers, then productivity growth may be constrained.
 Though the absence of any labour market regulations could lead to high turnover and poor worker morale, which could also diminish labour productivity.

 - Low levels of investment.
 The credit crunch has held back investment because firms struggle to gain finance or don’t have the confidence to invest in new capital.
 This could hold back labour productivity growth.

-Comparative UK labour Productivity
+Comparative UK labour productivity

-Importance of UK Labour Productivity
+Importance of Labour Productivity